 Email: [email protected]

 Community Health Center, Inc. delivers service in over 200 locations across Connecticut.
 Behavioral health services are provided in 12 licensed clinics, more than 40 school based health centers, and 8 programs in domestic violence and homeless shelters in central Connecticut.
-The headquarters is located at 675 Main Street in Middletown.
-Primary training locations include Clinton, Hartford, Middletown, Meriden, New Britain, New London, Norwalk and Stamford, with some service delivery possible at other sites.
+The headquarters is located at 675 Main Street in Middletown, with primary training locations in the Clinton, Danbury, Hartford, Middletown, Meriden, New Britain, New London, Norwalk, Stamford, and Waterbury sites, with some service delivery possible at other sites.

 The postdoctoral resident is required to work 40 hours per week.
 Residents receive paid time off and holidays.